TechWiz-3/TechWiz-3/README.md

 On a quest to write clean code
 Recently been learning Bash and creating useful scripts.
 [Check them out](https://github.com/TechWiz-3/automation)
 I am studying:
-- networking
+- Networking
-- routing and switching
+- Routing and switching
-- server configuragtion
+- Server configuragtion
-- security
+- Security
-- virtualisation
+- Virtualisation
-- cloud computing
+- Cloud computing
 Have studied:
 - Linux
-- basic computer hardware.
+- Basic computer hardware
 Would like to explore:
-- penetration testing
+- Penetration testing
-- Kali Linux.
+- Kali Linux

 **Open to any help or suggestions.**